eunomia-bpf/eunomia.dev/docs/bpftime/documents/usage.md

 ## Uprobe and uretprobe

+Uprobes(User Probe) allow you to attach dynamic probes to user-space functions, enabling you to monitor and trace specific user-level functions or methods in your applications. bpftime can be utilized within BPF programs attached to uprobes to capture timestamps for different events related to that function.

 With `bpftime`, you can build eBPF applications using familiar tools like clang and libbpf, and execute them in userspace.
 For instance, the `malloc` eBPF program traces malloc calls using uprobe and aggregates the counts using a hash map.

 You can refer to [documents/build-and-test.md](build-and-test.md) for how to build the project.